sumnerevans/sumnerevans.com/content/posts/school/is-getting-a-masters-in-cs-worth-it.md

 my best friends, attend a bunch of Mines Football games, participate in the annual E-Days cardboard boat race, and do a lot of skiing.

-However, I think that from an objective, pure-monetary perspective, I'm at best no worse off for having done my master's degree than if I had stopped after undergrad.
+However, I think that **from an objective, pure-monetary perspective, I'm at best no worse off for having done my master's degree than if I had stopped after undergrad**.
 When accounting for the intangibles of the enjoyment factor and connections I made, I probably came out ahead, but I attribute very little of my career success to this point to having received additional education.